depotate/Titanic-Analysis/README.md

 # SC1015 Project - *The Titanic Disaster*

 Welcome to Titanic Analysis repository.
-This is a Mini-project for SC1015 - Introduction to Data Science and Artifical Intelligence.
+This is a Mini-project for SC1015 - Introduction to Data Science and Artifical Intelligence. <br>
 This project focuses on predicting who survives The Titanic based on passenger data.

 ## Contributers:
 1.  @jdengoh: Data pre-processing, Data Splitting and Feature Analysis, KNN, XGBoost, Conclusion